 To get their work done, plasterers are in and out of people’s homes and business premises all of the time.

-Even with such mild and unobtrusive work as plastering, however, all that coming and going may lead to accidents.
+Plastering could be considered low risk, however, all that coming and going may lead to accidents.
 It doesn’t take much for one to happen – you’ve spilt water or wet plaster in an area where people need to move backwards and forwards, for instance, and someone slips and takes a tumble.

 And if it is something you have done, or failed to do, that results in someone getting hurt or having their property damaged, you may be held responsible and ordered to pay them compensation.